 Find this helpful?
 You also love these:

-From there, your child can see the physiological response from these hormones by dilating pupils, increasing heart rate and muscle tension.
+From there, your child can see the physiological response from these hormones by dilating pupils, and increasing heart rate, and muscle tension.

 Adrenaline is released too quickly and can make it harder for your baby to sleep.
 So the feeling after approaching horror content is that your child will find himself activated, not relaxing, these thrilling emotions make it harder for your child to sleep.

 Fear, anxiety and other psychological problems